Mardan Division: Demographics

+As of the 2023 Census of Pakistan, the division had a population of 4,639,498 roughly equal to the country of Ireland or the US state of Louisiana or Chinese province of Jilin.

 The largest city in Mardan Division is its namesake, Mardan.
 Mardan had a population of 358,604 in 2017 and was the second-largest city in the entire province (after Peshawar) at the time.
 Swabi was the second-largest city in the division, and it had a population of 123,412 and was the eighth-largest city in the province.
-The next three most-populous cities in the division were Takht-i-Bahi, in Mardan District, with a population of 80,721, Topi, in Swabi District, with a population of 52,983, and Tordher, in Swabi District, with a population of 41,420.
-The whole division had seven municipalities in 2017, with five of them being concentrated in Swabi District.
+The next three most-populous cities in the division were Takht-i-Bahi, in the Mardan District, with a population of 80,721, Topi, in the Swabi District, with a population of 52,983, and Tordher, also in the Swabi District, with a population of 41,420.
+The whole division had seven municipalities in 2017, with five of them being concentrated in the Swabi District.

 The division has one cantonment, the Mardan Cantonment, adjacent to the city of Mardan which had a population of 6,871, making up the division's entire military population.
 This made only 0.17% of the entire population of the division active military personnel (one of the smallest military-civilian ratios in all of Pakistan).

-In 1998, the dominant language in the division was Pashto, with over 97% of the population speaking it as their mother tongue.

 In 2014 - 2015, Mardan Division had a literacy rate of roughly 51%, below the national average of 60%, and just below the provincial average of 53%.

 Climate

 The climate of Mardan Division varies depending on where you are in the division.
 In the western part of the division, towards Mardan District and the city of Mardan, the summers are hot, the winters are mild and dry, and little rainfall falls through the year.
 Here the climate is classified as a BSh (or a hot semi-arid climate) by the Köppen climate classification.
-In the eastern part of the division, towards Swabi District and the city of Swabi, the summers are hot and long and the winters are dry and cool.
+In the eastern part of the division, towards Swabi District and the city of Swabi, the summers are hot and long but the winters are dry and cool.
 Here the climate is classified as a Cwa (or a humid subtropical climate) by the Köppen classification.